schemavolution/schemavolution.github.io/roadmap.md

 ---
 layout: childpage
-title: DbVolver Roadmap
+title: Schemavolution Roadmap
 ---

-The goal of DbVolver is to bring the benefits of partial ordering to managing database migrations.
+The goal of Schemavolution is to bring the benefits of partial ordering to managing database migrations.
 These include:

 - Supporting parallel development on teams
 - Optimizing database deployment scripts